annefried/annefried.github.io/_posts/2024-05-27-scientific_writing.md

 How to write the __Conclusion__ chapter:
 * This can be brief (1-2) pages, just summarize your main findings.

+What does into the __Appendix__:
+* long examples or prompts (short version in Figure in main text!)
+* long pseudocode
+* annotation guidelines
+* huge tables with detailed experimental results (short version in main text!)
+* ... ask if in doubt! ...

 ## Citation style